steveschofield/shannon-uncontained/README.md

 > **⚠️ Important:** Shannon requires an LLM provider to function.
 See the [LLM Provider Setup](#llm-provider-setup) section below for configuration instructions.

+## External Tooling

+Shannon shells out to external security tools for recon and exploitation.
+For full coverage, install the optional recon tools `amass`, `rustscan`, `gospider`, and `waybackurls` alongside the existing toolchain.
+Running `./setup.sh` validates the toolchain and will install Go-based tools when Go is available, while warning if RustScan is missing.
+See `DEPENDENCIES.md` for setup guidance.

 ### Graph View Modes

 | Mode           | Description                                                    |